 Final Thoughts

-Now you know about the things that could cause your umbrella plant to die.
+Now you know all about the factors that could cause your umbrella plant to die.
 Hopefully, you’ll be able to use this information to make changes that will help you to save your plant.

 Umbrella plants are great houseplants to own because of how nice they look and how easy they are to take care of.
 For the most part, it should be possible to make subtle adjustments and get good results when caring for umbrella plants.